DarkgreyDevelopment/Cloud-ShareSync/README.md

 Application documentation can be found at [docs.cloud-sharesync.com](https://docs.cloud-sharesync.com).

 ### Getting Started:
 Cloud-ShareSync runs on Windows, Linux, and MacOS.
-Additionally a container images are provided to make trying Cloud-ShareSync as simple as possible.
+Additionally container images are also available.

 Please refer to the [How-To Articles](https://docs.cloud-sharesync.com/articles/HowTo/index.html) before opening any [issues](https://github.com/DarkgreyDevelopment/Cloud-ShareSync/issues).

-### Installation:
+### Initial Setup:
-- Windows Install Guide.
+- Windows Setup.
-- Linux Install Guide.
+- Linux Setup.
-- MacOS Install Guide.
+- MacOS Setup.
 - Docker container setup.

 <br>

 ## Roadmap:
-The project [planning & development board](https://github.com/orgs/DarkgreyDevelopment/projects/3) is where the initial development roadmap can be found.
+The project [planning & development board](https://github.com/orgs/DarkgreyDevelopment/projects/3) is where the specifics of the roadmap can be found.

-Files On Demand/Fuse functionality will be added after the projects primary cloud storage providers are supported.
-Next on the list for support is Azure Blob Storage.
-After that the roadmap contains both AWS S3 as well as Google Cloud Storage.
+Cloud-ShareSync is currently in a pre-release state and will follow [semantic versioning](https://semver.org) upon release.
+Pre-Release/Phase 01:
+  - Status  : In Progress.
+  - Goal    : Establish initial functional backup and restore functionality.
+  - Features:
+    - A single config file controls all application settings.
+    - Console logging and rolling log files are enabled by default.
+OpenTelemetry trace logging is also available when enabled.
+    - Application data can be stored in either a local Sqlite database or a remote postgres database.
+    - Backup application is a simple console app.
+      - Files are uploaded to a BackBlaze B2 bucket.
+        - BackBlaze B2 bucket specified by user in config.
+      - When the backup application is run repeatedly; Files that were uploaded to the bucket on prior runs will be skipped if they are unchanged.
+      - Optionally compress files before upload.
+        - You may also elect to have a unique password generated during the compression process to password protect compressed files.
+      - Optionally encrypt files before upload.
+        - File encryption depends on ChaCha20Poly1305 platform support.
+    - Restore application downloads files from BackBlaze B2 that were uploaded by the the backup application.
+      - When the restore application is run repeatedly; Unchanged files that were downloaded from the bucket on prior runs will not be re-downloaded.
+      - Decompresses the optionally compressed files after download.
+      - Decrypts the optionally encrypted files after download.

+Phase 02:
+  - Status  : Developing Acceptance Criteria.
+  - Goal    : Build Selective Restore Application
+  - Features:
+    - All phase 01 features retained.
+    - Selective restore must be a GUI application.
+    - Selective restore will present a table/spreadsheet like view of previously uploaded files and will restore files upon selection.

+Phase 03:
+  - Status  : Developing Acceptance Criteria.
+  - Goal    : Add additional cloud providers.
+  - Features:
+    - Retain features from all previous phases.
+    - Add ability to upload/download files to/from Azure Blob Storage.
+    - Add ability to upload/download files to/from Aws S3.
+    - Add ability to upload/download files to/from Google Cloud Storage.

+Phase 04:
+  - Status  : Developing Acceptance Criteria.
+  - Goal    : Combine SimpleBackup, SimpleRestore, and SelectiveRestore into a single app.
+  - Features:
+    - Unified application should run as a background service.
+    - Unified application should have an associated management GUI.
+      - Management GUI should primarily allow input of app settings.
+      - GUI should also contain the SelectiveRestore menu.

+Phase 05:
+  - Status  : Developing Acceptance Criteria.
+  - Goal    : Add Files On Demand/FUSE functionality.
+  - Features:
+    - Feature set TBD.

+Phase 06:
+  - Status  : Developing Acceptance Criteria.
+  - Goal    : Enable multi device support.
+  - Features:
+    - Feature set TBD.
 <br>

 ### Disclaimers*